The Department of Public Works collects and disposes of solid waste. Ninety routes are serviced.

 City-issued supercan.
 Items placed in non-issued cans or containers will not be

 collected and a violation notification will be issued.
 Bagged refuse and boxes will be

 removed during weekly collection.
 This is in compliance with the City of Richmond Ordinance

 Sec.
 86-81 (a)(b).

 Residential trash is collected once per week in the city of Richmond.
-Supercans must be placed
+Supercans must be placed out no

 If you need the identification number for your supercan, please call the Solid Waste Division

 at 646-1798 or Customer Care at 3-1-1 (646-7000).